A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 The ABS (Anti-lock Braking System) and traction control components are hyper-sensitive to moisture.

-If these components are exposed to contaminants from the old brake fluid for long periods, they could get damaged and lead to costly repairs.
+If these components are exposed to contaminants from the old brake fluid for long periods, they could get damaged, leading to brake failure and costly brake repair.

-Flushing the brake system regularly to add clean brake fluid can protect these crucial components from degradation by keeping moisture and debris at bay.
+Flushing the brake system regularly to add clean brake fluid can protect a brake system component from degradation by keeping moisture and debris at bay.

 It’s clear that brake fluid flushes are very helpful, but how do you know when your vehicle needs a brake fluid flush service?